codatio/codat-docs/docs/using-the-api/webhooks/create-consumer.md

 ### Verify webhook

-To verify incoming webhooks first retrieve the secret key for your endpoint.
-In the [Codat Portal](https://app.codat.io/monitor/events) navigate to **Monitor > Webhooks > Events**, select the endpoint you want to verify and copy the **Signing secret** for use in your application.
+To verify incoming webhooks, retrieve the secret key for your endpoint first.

+In the [Codat Portal](https://app.codat.io/monitor/events), navigate to **Monitor > Webhooks > Events**, click the endpoint you want to verify, and copy the **Signing secret** from the endpoint's detailed view.

   ![A fragment of the UI that highlights where to copy the signing secret](/img/use-the-api/0054-endpoint-detail-signing-secret.png)

-The webhook is verified by passing the secret key, request body and headers to the verification library as demonstrated below.
+Next, you need to pass the secret key, request body, and headers to the verification library as demonstrated below.

 :::info Use the raw request body

-You need to use the raw request body when verifying webhooks, as the cryptographic signature is sensitive to even the slightest changes.
-You should watch out for frameworks that parse the request as JSON and then stringify it because this too will break the signature verification.
+You need to use the raw request body when verifying webhooks because the cryptographic signature is very sensitive to changes.

+Watch out for frameworks that parse the request as JSON and then stringify it, because this will also break the signature verification.
 :::

 <Tabs>